markofferman/markofferman.nl/src/about.md

 ---
 title: "About"
 draft: true
 blurb: "I am Mark Offerman.
-Young associate at a VC firm.
-Reggae and woman enthusiast.
-You have just arrived at his braindump.
-Try not to get lost.
+Reggae, technology and woman enthusiast.
 ---

 # ABOUT ME

 Hello, my name is Mark Offerman.
 I live in the Hague, NL.

-I am fascinated by advanced technologies and impact ventures.

-Will write about my experiences here.
+I like a lot of things and will start writing about my experiences here.

+Test test test

+Always be yourself.
+Unless you can be a pirate.
+Then always be a pirate.